b-src/omnihost/README.md

-# OMNIHOST
+# Omnihost

-A tool for those who would like to host native gemini content in parallel on the web as well as gopherspace.
+A static site generator for those who would like to host native gemini content in parallel on the web as well as gopherspace.

 ## Description